OtheringBelonging/SCAGZoning/README.md

 ## About the Data
 This repository includes parcel and district level shapefiles for all incorporated municipalities of the six SCAG region counties: Imperial, Los Angeles, Orange, Riverside, San Berbardino, and Ventura.
 Each shapefile contains a categorization of residential zoning based on the most recent publicly available zoning maps and municipal code at the time of initial analysis (Fall 2021).

+The `city_zone` field records the city's original zoning designation as found in the zoning data.
+The `zone_descp` field records the description of the `city_zone` based on the city's ordinance.
- The *zone_cat* field records our classification of the zone into one of the following categories:
+ The `zone_cat` field records our classification of the zone into one of the following categories:

  Abbreviation | Zone name | Description
 ------------ | ------------- | -------------